 Welcome back for the second layer of our cake.
 The first layer was Azure Active Directory.
-Today, we'll look at management groups, the enterprise-scale landing zone architecture framework, and Azure Resource Manager.
+Today, we’ll examine management groups, the enterprise-scale landing zone architecture framework, and Azure Resource Manager.

 The landing zone framework’s core consists of management groups and subscriptions and is a great tool to help you design the fundamentals of your Azure environment.
 Going through Azure Resource Manager, its scopes, inheritance, and templates solidify your Azure understanding.

-Management groups are a crucial aspect in managing access, policies, and compliance across Azure.
-A management group is like a container for your subscriptions and allows you to apply governance to all subscriptions within that management group.
+Azure’s management groups manage access, policies, and compliance.
+A management group is like a container for your subscriptions, enabling you to govern the subscriptions within that management group.

 Most organizations have multiple subscriptions.
 Management groups provide the possibility to organize subscriptions into subgroups.
 The subscriptions inherit the configuration from the management groups above.
 We’ll look at subscriptions in detail in the next layer.

 Management groups are always a cake by themself.
 Even though it’s possible to nest management groups up to six levels deep, the recommendation is to keep the hierarchy primarily flat with no more than four levels for an efficient and flexible management strategy.
 The first level in every Azure tenant is the so-called Tenant root group management group.
 It’s built-in and allows you to apply governance at the directory level.

 Create a top-level platform management group to combine and govern the subscriptions used for the foundation of your Azure environment.
 The top-level sandbox management group allows your organization to experiment with Azure.
 The sandbox is isolated from the rest of the environments.

 You can design and utilize management groups and their subscriptions in multiple ways.
 For example, you can mirror the billing hierarchy, categorize workload or application, model your organization, or use the enterprise-scale landing zone architecture framework.